belle2/basf2/framework/doc/development/tuppr.rst

 .. tip::

-   For crearing a new payload, please check the :ref:`corresponding documentation<cdb_payload_creation>`.
+   For creating a new payload, please check the :ref:`corresponding documentation<cdb_payload_creation>`.

 .. warning::